 To get to Mt Lhotse, you have to visit from the Base camp to Climb IV that is given below.
-The expedition can be done during the season of spring (March to May) and autumn (September to November).
+The expedition can be done during spring (March to May) and autumn (September to November).

-Ascend through the Khumbu Icefall to Camp I, 5900m, early before the sun starts melting up the glacier.
+Ascend through the Khumbu Icefall to Camp I, 5,900 meters, early before the sun starts melting up the glacier.
 The Khumbu Icefall is a moving glacier and heavy with cracks.
-A team of Sherpas called the Icefall Doctors to maintain a track through this area with rope and ladders.
+Sherpas called the Icefall Doctors to maintain a track through this area with rope and ladders.
 To reduce the time spent on the Icefall, avoid any unwanted stops.
 The land levels out just before Camp I.

-Next day we walk up the Western Cwm, a broad valley built by the Khumbu Glacier, to Camp II, 6500m.
-There are deep edges, some marked with fixed ladders and some hidden by snow.
+The next day we walk up the Western Cwm, a broad valley built by the Khumbu Glacier, to Camp II, 6,500 meters.
+There are deep edges; some marked with fixed ladders and some hidden by snow.
 The sunlight is immense here, as it reflects off the snow on every side of the valley.
-We are bounded by the soaring flanks of Nuptse, Lhotse and Everest’s South West face.
-Here we spend two nights acclimatizing to the altitude and then move further up the Lhotse Face to Camp III, 7300m.
+We are bounded by the soaring flanks of Nuptse, Lhotse, and Everest’s South West face.
+Here we spend two nights acclimatizing to the altitude and then move further up the Lhotse Face to Camp III, 7,300 meters.

 From Camp II, ascend to the Lhotse Face.
-It can be difficult to get a foothold because of wall of rock hard blue ice and packed snow.
-Remain into fixed-line all the way to Camp III which is halfway up the Lhotse face.
+It can be difficult to get a foothold because of the wall of rock-hard blue ice and packed snow.
+Remain into fixed-line all the way to Camp III, which is halfway up the Lhotse face.
 Acclimatize for one night before heading to the next Camp.

-In case of good weather make a direct ascent from Base Camp to Camp II and the next day to Camp III.
-Next day, start early to reach Camp IV, 7900m.
+Make a direct ascent from Base Camp to Camp II and the next day to Camp III in good weather.
+The next day, start early to reach Camp IV, 7,900 meters.

-A steep ascend from Camp III leads to the Yellow Band, a limestone layer that cuts through these mountains.
+A steep ascent from Camp III leads to the Yellow Band, a limestone layer that cuts through these mountains.
 Most climbers use oxygen by this point.
-It can be immensely cold before the sun reaches, mainly if there is a wind, but once the sun climbs over Lhotse, it burns through the thin air.
+It can be immensely cold before the sun reaches, mainly if there is a wind, but it burns through the thin air once the sun climbs over Lhotse.

 The Yellow Band is the milestone where we distinct from the expeditions to Everest and veers to the right towards some rock shelves, which are called the turtle shell.
-This rocky outcropping is where we establish Lhotse Camp IV, 7900m.
+This rocky outcropping is where we establish Lhotse Camp IV, 7,900 meters.

-Just above Camp IV reach the 500-meter high gully of ice onto the final summit ridge.
+Just above Camp IV, reach the 500-meter high gully of ice onto the final summit ridge.
 Narrow and as steep as 60 degrees in places, the Lhotse Couloir is the passageway to the summit ridge.
-After reaching the peak, climbers descend to Camp II and to Base Camp.
+After reaching the peak, climbers descend to Camp II and Base Camp.

-Makalu, 8463m above sea level, is the fifth highest peak in the world which is situated 14 miles east of Mt Everest.
-The size itself is stunning but the structure is a perfect pyramid with four sharp edges, making it mesmerizing to see.
+Makalu, 8,463m above sea level, is the fifth highest peak globally, situated 14 miles east of Mt Everest.
+The site itself is stunning, but the structure is a perfect pyramid with four sharp edges, making it mesmerizing to see.